eecs-autograder/autograder-full-stack/README.md

 This repository contains Docker and other configuration files needed to run and deploy the autograder system.

 # Versioning
 As of Jan.
-2021, we use the following version scheme for release tags in this repo:
+2021, we use the following version scheme for release tags in this repo (autograder-full-stack):
 ```
 {yyyy}.{mm}.v{X}
 ```